Administration Home Page

 - Download: Perform a bulk download of system data.

 - File Manager: Upload and store files and images for use throughout the application.
-For more information, see the topic File Manager.
+For more information, refer to File Manager.

 - Text Administration: Define custom terms/wording for strings throughout the site.
 For example, you might want to change the "#" symbol to say "No." for "number".
-For more information, see the topic Text Administration.
+For more information, refer to Text Administration.